xguerrerov0903/Desempe-o-4-riwi/README.md

 - http://localhost:3000/facturas-pendientes
 - http://localhost:3000/lista-transacciones

-Backend need to be online to test it
+Backend need to be online to test it on the browser or Postman

 ### 🛠️ Tech stack